Optimal Regularization for Performative Learning: Introduction

 In this work, we study how regularization mitigates performative effects in repeated retraining.
 Unlike estimation-based methods, regularization does not depend on a precise characterization of the distribution shift, avoids their limitations, and introduces little computational overhead.
 Prior work suggests its potential benefits: \citet{perdomo_performative} proved that retraining converges to an optimal solution under assumptions tied to the strong convexity of the loss, which ridge regularization can enforce; more recently, \citet{NEURIPS2024_7de66547} showed that, in classification, the performative optimum can be interpreted as a regularized version of the non-performative problem, with numerical evidence that ridge penalties perform well in small-dimensional classification tasks.
-A natural limitation, however, is that regularization may encourage reliance on spurious features \citep{bombari2025spuriouscorrelationshighdimensional}, especially when such features are reinforced by performativity.
+However, these results, as most of the performative literature, do not cover the high-dimensional regime.
+In particular, regularization may encourage reliance on spurious features \citep{bombari2025spuriouscorrelationshighdimensional} in higher dimension, especially when such features are reinforced by performativity.